BePo: Dual Representation for 3D Occupancy Prediction: Conclusion

 \section{Conclusion}

-In this paper, we proposed \ours, an efficient and accurate approach for 3D semantic occupancy prediction. \ours features a hybrid representation based on BEV and sparse 3D points to model complex scenes.
-We devise a dual-branch learning paradigm in \ours, where the BEV branch only has efficient view transform followed by fast 2D operators, and the sparse points branch offers a coarse-to-fine prediction scheme.
+In this paper, we present \ours, a novel approach for 3D occupancy prediction. \ours advocates a dual representation based on BEV and sparse 3D points, where the BEV branch only has efficient view transform followed by fast 2D operators, and the sparse points branch offers a coarse-to-fine prediction scheme to model difficult scene objects.
 Cross-attention is computed between the BEV features and the sparse query features to enable information flow.
-The outputs of both branches are then fused to generate a final 3D volume to predict occupancy.
-With such dual-branch design and interaction through cross-attention, the two different representations can complement each other during learning.
-Extensive evaluation on Occ3D-nuScenes and Occ3D-Waymo demonstrate that \ours sets new state-of-the-art among models that only use single-frame as input, while maintains competitive inference runtime when compared to the latest efficient approaches.
+Extensive evaluation on a suite of challenging benchmarks demonstrate that \ours acheives new state-of-the-art results, while maintaining low inference cost.

-For future work, we intend to extend \ours to take multi-camera videos as input and model dynamic objects motion which has the potential to further improve 3D semantic occupancy prediction.
-On another front, given the fact 3D points have limited range, we plan to explore 3D Gaussians as a more flexible part of our proposed hybrid design to establish a more object-centric representation, and leverage the fast rendering of 3D Gaussian splatting to inject more learning signals to complement 3D learning.
+For future work, we intend to extend \ours to explicitly model motion of dynamic objects which has the potential to further improve 3D occupancy prediction.
+We also plan to explore using 3D Gaussians as our sparse branch to establish a more object-centric representation, while also leverage the fast rendering of 3D Gaussian splatting to inject more learning signals to complement 3D learning.

 {

 }